 From the name itself, Autonomous Architecture means ‘in charge of everything.’
 It is a standalone management Cisco Wireless Access Point architecture.
 The Autonomous AP handles all of the listed roles below:

 - Transmitter power management

-- (RF) Radio Frequency management
+- Radio Frequency (RF) management

-- (BSS) Basic Service Set Management
+- Basic Service Set (BSS) Management

 You can see in the image below that there is a different VLAN running on the connections.
 Let us say VLAN A is for the office employees’ VLAN to connect to their company software.
-VLAN B is for the guests that will have limited access.
+VLAN B is for guests that will have limited access.
 The Autonomous AP could broadcast two different SSIDs.
-Having this kind of setup, since the APs have all the tasks, you may need to log in to every AP to configure it, both on the initial design and every time you need to update the configuration, such as adding VLAN to support wireless clients.
+With this setup, since the APs have all the tasks, you may need to log in to every AP to configure it, both on the initial design and every time you need to update the configuration, such as adding VLAN to support wireless clients.